jpagett/TA-magnets/README.md

 This tool is built to work with the provided "nametagTemplate.png".
 Follow these instructions exactly, and it will generate the PSR nametags.

 TA pictures need to be named as "FirstLast.jpg".
 The First and Last names must be the same as the ones in the Excel document.
+Make sure each name is capitalized in the filename.

 # To use the tool: